cdoublev/css/doc/parse/README.md

   >
   > Within a `<style-block>` or `<declaration-list>`, `!important` is automatically invalid on any descriptors.
 If the rule accepts properties, the spec for the rule must define whether the properties interact with the cascade, and with what specificity.
 If they don’t interact with the cascade, properties containing `!important` are automatically invalid; otherwise using `!important` is valid and causes the declaration to be important for the purposes of the cascade.

-**Issue:** the properties allowed in directly nested style rules, `@nest`, and conditional at-rules (`@media` and `@supports`) nested in a style rule, are not defined, as well as their interaction with the cascade, but it is assumed that all existing properties are allowed and interact "normally" with the cascade.
+**Issue:** the properties allowed in style rules, and conditional at-rules (`@media` and `@supports`) nested in a style rule, are not defined, as well as their interaction with the cascade, but it is assumed that all existing properties are allowed and interact "normally" with the cascade.

   > For rules that use `<rule-list>`, the spec for the rule must define what types of rules are valid inside the rule, same as `<declaration-list>`, and unrecognized rules must similarly be removed from the rule’s value.
   >